sosata/MobileDepression/README.md

 # MobileDepression
-Using mobile phone sensor data to predict depression
+Using mobile phone sensor data to predict depression.